-Eid al-Adha is celebrated for three straight days in Qatar.
+Usually, Eid al-Adha is celebrated for three straight days in Qatar.
 Taking into account Arafat Day, which is also considered a public holiday, Qatari residents can enjoy an extended holiday.
-It is expected that there will be four days of holidays, from 27 to 30 June 2023, to celebrate Eid al-Adha in Qatar.
-The official announcements will be made several days before the expected dates.

-To fully enjoy the holiday season, we recommend taking three days off from your annual leave to complement the Arafat and Eid al-Adha break, as follows:
+To fully enjoy the holiday season, we recommend taking one day off from your annual leave to complement the Arafat and Eid al-Adha break, as follows:

 Muslims worldwide commemorate Eid al-Adha, commonly known as the “Festival of Sacrifice.”
 It is a significant event that includes special prayers, sacrificing an animal such as a goat, sheep, camel, or cow if one can afford it, charitable giving, and visiting friends and relatives.